joolstorrentecalo/gitlab-foss/doc/development/testing_guide/testing_migrations_guide.md

 load the migration file.
 To do so, you can use the `require_migration!` helper method which can automatically load the correct migration file based on the spec filename.

-You can use `require_migration!` to load migration files from spec files that contain the schema version in the filename (for example, `2021101412150000_populate_foo_column_spec.rb`).
+In GitLab 14.4 and later, you can use `require_migration!` to load migration files from spec files that contain the schema version in the filename (for example, `2021101412150000_populate_foo_column_spec.rb`).